LastGregStanding/pokemon_basic_1/README.md

 -figured out how to switch the maps, and I did it all on my own!

 -Having trouble changing the maps to the left and right.
 As of now, I have the up and down maps working properly.

+-Bug: cannot figure out how to prevent going into the water when moving up or down, while also being able to switch maps for up and down